mrled/lability-tutorial/02-Simple/index.markdown

 However, after this has been done once, subsequent runs are much faster - typically this step takes less than a minute on my machine.

+Note that you may want to pass `-IgnorePendingReboot` to `Start-LabConfiguration`.
+`Start-LabConfiguration` uses a DSC module behind the scenes called `xPendingReboot` to determine whether you need to reboot your system before it can deploy.
+For issues such as pending Windows Update reboots, this is pretty important and you should reboot before continuing.
+However, it also checks for pending file renames.
+These can happen if something has attempted to rename or delete a locked file.
+Windows can schedule the rename/delete to happen at next boot, and `xPendingReboot` reads that schedule and instructs you to reboot if it sees any entries.
+These are so much more common than other (legitimate) reasons to reboot that I have taken to always passing `-IgnorePendingReboot`.
+If skipping the reboot for pending file renames can cause problems, I haven't seen any so far.

 Finally, the `Start-Lab` command starts the VMs in Hyper-V.

 ### Wait for the Hyper-V VMs to come up